chef-boneyard/chef-repo/cookbooks/README.md

 This directory contains the cookbooks used to configure systems in your infrastructure with Chef.

+Knife needs to be configured to know where the cookbooks are located with the `cookbook_path` setting.
+If this is not set, then several cookbook operations will fail to work properly.

+    cookbook_path ["./cookbooks"]

+This setting tells knife to look for the cookbooks directory in the present working directory.
+This means the knife cookbook subcommands need to be run in the `chef-repo` directory itself.
+To make sure that the cookbooks can be found elsewhere inside the repository, use an absolute path.
+This is a Ruby file, so something like the following can be used:

+    current_dir = File.dirname(__FILE__)
+    cookbook_path ["#{current_dir}/../cookbooks"]

+Which will set `current_dir` to the location of the knife.rb file itself (e.g. `~/chef-repo/.chef/knife.rb`).

 Configure knife to use your preferred copyright holder, email contact and license.
-Add the following lines to `~/chef-repo/.chef/knife.rb`.
+Add the following lines to `.chef/knife.rb`.

     cookbook_copyright "Example, Com."
     cookbook_email     "cookbooks@example.com"